michelfernandez/cove/site/content/english/hr.md

 {{< content >}}
 {{% heading %}}
-# Skribble complies <br class="hide-for-mobile">with the legal requirements for HR processes
+# Skribble complies with the legal requirements for HR processes
 You sign with legal effect and securely in accordance with the following requirements:
 {{% /heading %}}